First Russian circumnavigation: Expedition personnel

 The commanders differed in their communication styles.
 Krusenstern thought that the crew needed to be treated softly, for which Levenstern criticized him.
 Lisyansky, meanwhile, introduced corporal punishment to the Neva.
-Priest Gideon was said to dislike him since Lisyansky allegedy banned worship on the ship (Note: In his report to the archbishop Amvrosiy (Pobedov) Gideon wrote: "Captain Lisyansky and michman Berh – people of a restless disposition, they offended me a lot...
+Priest Gideon was said to dislike him since Lisyansky allegedly banned worship on the ship (Note: In his report to the archbishop Amvrosiy (Pobedov) Gideon wrote: "Captain Lisyansky and michman Berh – people of a restless disposition, they offended me a lot...
 I pass and keep silence on the repeated prohibition of making worships on Sunday and Lord's holidays, the only God's joy that one can have on the sea; I am ashamed mentioning various stinging ridicules on religion.
 The son of Nezhin, Archpriest Lisyansky, who seems to have been born and raised in the very bowels of religion, often drank Tenerife wine at the table, saying these words to me: "Father!
 For the health of the Mother of God."
 When we were on Santa Catarina Island in Brazil, he was trying to quarrel me with His Excellency N. P. Rezanov.
 On its way from Cape Horn to the Easter island on March 25, 1804, again, me, old man, got a formidable storm again from the captain: he wanted to hammer me, hammer me in the cabin just because I was sitting on the dowels while he was walking on the deck.
 Still, the love of other officers stepped in and protected me.
 On the Marquesas Islands, he ordered the team not to let me go to ashore because after my arrival from the Nadezhda I did not come to the captain cabin and did not personally tell him about my arrival, even though the officer in charge knew that.), which probably led to his resignation.
 In addition, Lisyansky often strayed from the Admiralty College and acted separately from the Nadezhda.

 Lieutenants Ratmanov and Romberg knew French and even corresponded with Nikolay Karamzin.
 When playing music in the mess, Romberg was the first violin in the ship's orchestra, (Note: According to Levenstern' diaries, Nadezhdas orchestra included Romberg - first violin, Tilesius - bass, Langsdorf - viola, Frederici - first flute, Horner - second flute.) while Ratmanov read books on travel and philosophy even during shifts and got annoyed if others distracted him.